konradbujas/konradbujas.github.io/readme.md

 2. Clone repository to your computer

-3. Go to the project directory in console and type 'npm install'
+3. Go to the project directory in console and type `npm install`

 ## Available scripts